What's the bracket arithmetic this year?

 Will teams allegedly play closer to home again this year?

-For the 15th time, the NCAA men's basketball committee will not predetermine the regional designation of each of the eight sub-regional sites (what it calls the "pod" system).
-This gives the committee increased flexibility to reduce travel for teams and fans, as well as create more local interest at sub-regional sites that may not be traditional basketball areas.
-For example, the sub regional site in Buffalo could send its winners to Sacramento (West Regional) instead of, say, the East Regional in New York, if the committee thinks it makes more geographic sense for the teams involved.
+For the 17th time, the NCAA men's basketball committee will not predetermine the regional designation of each of the eight subregional sites (what it calls the "pod" system).
+This gives the committee increased flexibility to reduce travel for teams and fans, as well as create more local interest at subregional sites that might not be traditional basketball areas.
+For example, the subregional site in Jacksonville could send its winners to Anaheim (West Regional) instead of, say, the South Regional in Louisville, if the committee thinks it makes more geographic sense for the teams involved.

 What else is new?